• Skip to primary navigation

 The irony is, the very thing that makes butter great can also be harmful to us when we consume too much.
 Particularly when the source of the fat is animal-derived.

-Today, a lot of people are turning away from adding butter and oil to foods for health related reasons.
+Today, a lot of people are turning away from adding butter and oil to foods.
 Fortunately, it is relatively easy to successfully adapt many recipes without using added oils, such as this recipe for vegan oatmeal muffins or this rich and creamy vegan broccoli soup.

 For those of us who like a dab of butter on a stack of pancakes or as a sauce for dipping artichoke leaves, vegan butter is a much better choice than dairy.